eclipse-sumo/sumo/docs/web/docs/Simulation/NEMA.md

 # Change the timings during the simulation
-Certain signal timing parameters can be udpated during the simulation through TraCI.
+Certain signal timing parameters can be updated during the simulation through TraCI.

-- **traci.trafficlight.setNemaOffset(tlsID, offset)**: The offset will be adjusted by shortening or extending the green time of the coordinated phase so that the end of the coordianted phase will match the offset.
+- **traci.trafficlight.setNemaOffset(tlsID, offset)**: The offset will be adjusted by shortening or extending the green time of the coordinated phase so that the end of the coordinated phase will match the offset.
 It is recommended to change the offset gradually to mimic a transition time.
 - **traci.trafficlight.setNemaMaxGreens(tlsID, maxGreens)**: sets maximum green times for each NEMA phase by giving 8 numbers.
 Time 0 must be used for each phase that does not exists
 - **traci.trafficlight.setNemaSplits(tlsID, splits)**: works like setNemaMaxGreens but subtracts the red- and yellow-times before setting maximum green time for each phase
 - **traci.trafficlight.setNemaCycleLength(tlsID, cycleLength)**: the cycle length may change when you update the splits/max green.
 You need to set the new cycle length to make the new timing work without problems.